 The business complies and pays the fee to this fake freight company but no shipment ever occurs because there is no legitimate shipper.
 The actual cardholder discovers the unauthorized payment and disputes it with their card issuer.
 The payment is automatically refunded and a dispute fee deducted, even though they’ve already paid out funds separately to a fraudulent third-party.

-In this form of fraud, the fraudster deliberately pays more than was required, then contacts the business and claims they accidentally entered the wrong amount.
-The fraudster requests a partial refund to rectify this, but claims they have closed the card that was used and would like a refund sent using an alternative method that is outside of the card network (e.g., check or wire transfer).
+In this form of fraud, the fraudster deliberately pays more than was required, then contacts the business, and claims they accidentally entered the wrong amount.
+The fraudster requests a partial refund to rectify this, but claims they have closed the card that was used and would like a refund sent using an alternative method that is outside of the card network (for example, check or wire transfer).

-For example, a fraudster donates $500 to a charity and contacts them shortly after to say that it should have been a $50 donation.
-The fraudster asks for the return of $450 using a different method, so no refund is made back to the original card.
-When the legitimate cardholder disputes the fraudulent payment, the charity is not only responsible for disputed amount, they have also lost the amount sent using the alternative method.
+For example, a fraudster donates 500 USD to a charity and contacts them shortly after to say that it should have been a 50 USD donation.
+The fraudster asks for the return of 450 USD using a different method, so no refund is made back to the original card.
+When the legitimate cardholder disputes the fraudulent payment, the charity isn’t only responsible for the disputed amount, they have also lost the amount sent using the alternative method.

 Never refund payments using a different method than the one originally used.
 If a card has legitimately been closed, you can still perform a refund.
 The customer should then contact that card issuer to arrange the funds to be retrieved.

 If you run a marketplace business (such as a Connect platform) where your users are responsible for providing service to your customers, this type of fraud occurs when a fraudulent merchant absconds with any payments before providing the services or goods to customers.